Today’s Wonder of the Day was inspired by Dominic. Dominic Wonders, “Can parrots actually talk?” Thanks for WONDERing with us, Dominic!

 Squawk!
 Polly wants a cracker!
 Pretty bird!
 Pretty bird!
 These are just a few of the things you might hear coming out of a parrot’s mouth.

-If you have pets or just love animals, you may have wished from time to time that you could have real conversations with them.
-Wouldn’t it be nice to be able to talk with your dog about how your day at school went?
+Do you have pets?
+Or just love animals?
+If so, you may have wished from time to time that you could have real conversations with them.
+Wouldn’t it be nice to talk to your dog about your day?

-If you have a pet parrot, could your wish come true?
-Parrots and certain other birds do seem to be able to talk, but can they hold a real conversation?
+What if you have a pet parrot?
+Can your wish come true?
+Parrots and certain other birds seem to be able to talk.
+But can they hold a real conversation?

-Repeating sounds they’ve heard before — often many times — is called mimicry.
-The “talking” we hear from parrots can consist of imitations of all sorts of sounds, from spoken words to creaking doors to barking dogs.
+Repeating sounds you’ve heard many times before is called mimicry.
+The “talking” we hear from parrots is mimicry of all sorts of sounds.
+They imitate many things, from spoken words to creaking doors to barking dogs.

-Parrots, such as African Greys and Amazons, aren’t the only birds that can learn to imitate sounds, including human voices.
-Some other birds known for their ability to “talk” include Indian Ringneck Parakeets, Budgies and Cockatiels.
+Parrots aren’t the only birds that can learn to imitate sounds.
+Some other birds that can “talk” include crows, ravens, Indian Ringneck Parakeets, Budgies and Cockatiels.

-If you’re WONDERing why some birds imitate sounds they hear, it’s because they’re social creatures.
-They feel a need to be able to interact with those around them.
+If you’re WONDERing why some birds imitate sounds they hear, it’s because they’re creatures.
+They feel a need to interact and fit in with those around them.
 When kept as pets, these birds see their human owners as their family and want to communicate with them.

-Since a human owner usually can’t learn a bird’s “language,” the bird instead tries to learn the language of its owner.
-Although these birds are often quite intelligent, imitation is still the best that they can manage.
+Since a human owner usually can’t learn a bird’s “language,” the bird learns the language of its owner.
+These birds are often quite intelligent.
 Mimicry becomes a way for them to get attention and interact with their owners.

-If you want to have a bird that talks as a pet, the best thing to do is to find a bird that already knows how to imitate sounds.
-Even if a bird knows how to imitate a few sounds, though, you’ll still need to spend lots of time training it and providing positive interactions to encourage more “talking.”
+Do you want to have a bird that talks?
+The best thing to do is to find a bird that already knows how to imitate sounds.
+You’ll still need to spend lots of time training it.
+Give it plenty of positive interactions to encourage more “talking.”